ganesansays/learningintuition.github.io/DiscriminantAnalysis.md

 ![alt text](https://learningintution.github.io/image/IncomeBySubscriberDensity.png)

 ![alt text](https://learningintution.github.io/image/InestmentAmtBySubscriberDensity.png)

-To Do:
-- Density plot for group 1 and group 2
-- Density plot for overall for the complete data set

-To Do:
-- Density plot for group 1 and group 2 soiled by some arbitraty a1 and a2
-- Density plot for overall for the complete data set soiled by some arbitraty a1 and a2

 ```
 z1 = a1 * (mean income of owners) + a2 * (mean lotsize of owners)